 - ELD manual: An operating manual for your specific ELD device.

 - Malfunction guide: Illustrates possible device malfunctions and offers solutions for correcting them.

 Your ELD manufacturer should have these documents available.

-3. Keep backup paper logs on board.
+3. Keep blank paper logs on board

-4. Check the driver interface and placement.
+4. Check the driver interface and placement

 Lastly, make sure your driver interface (the screen you use to enter RODS, view time remaining, etc.) is mounted to the vehicle and in line of sight, while also maintaining compliance with other state rules such as no windshield mounting.
 Keeping the ELD device appropriately mounted and in line of sight is an ELD requirement.
 It is also recommended to keep the device plugged in at all times.

 Starting the workday

-For most drivers operating on a ruleset that includes a consecutive workday (i.e. the 60 hr/7 day or 70 hr/8 day set), the first ON duty log that appears after your 10-hour break starts your consecutive workday.
+For most drivers operating on a ruleset that includes a consecutive workday (i.e., the 60 hr/7 day or 70 hr/8 day set), the first ON duty log that appears after your 10-hour break starts your consecutive workday.
 It’s extremely important to note that this consecutive workday ticks down from 14 hours regardless of any other log that comes after it.